jenul-ferdinand/digimaker/README.md

 - [x] SR1: The system should parse content, converting it into data.
 - [x] SR2: The system should output PDFs
+- [x] SR3: The system should parse and show text content and assign them to the right sections
+- [x] SR4: The system should parse and show image content in the right places
+- [x] SR4: The system should parse and show code blocks
+- [ ] SR5: The system should parse and show tables

 ### User requirements